Sasquatch Books

-Sasquatch Books is an American book publishing company based in Seattle, Washington.
+Sasquatch Books LLC is an American book publishing company based in Seattle, Washington.
 It was founded in 1986 by David Brewster of the Seattle Weekly and primarily publishes nonfiction books about the western United States and Canada and cover topics such as nature, travel, gardening, entertainment, sports, food and wine.
 By 2003, it was publishing approximately 30 books per year and employed 18 people.
 In 2020, it launched a new imprint for young adult nonfiction called Spruce Books.

-Sasquatch Books was acquired by Penguin Random House in 2017.